TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 This conceptual design expands upon the original project proposal by breaking down the system into functional subsystems, defining their specifications, and identifying hardware, software, and safety requirements that collectively achieve these goals.
 The following sections restate the detailed problem statement, present the system architecture, and outline the printed circuit board (PCB) subsystem that integrates the control and power electronics required to operate the induction heater safely and effectively.

-## Restating the Fully Formulated Problem - John
+## Restating the Fully Formulated Problem
 ***

 The objective of this project is to design and prototype a custom induction heating controller that can safely heat  metallic materials such as bar stock and/or regular black pipe in a repeatable fashion.
 This system will apply closed-loop feedback controls that uses temperature sensors to monitor and control heat production in real time, differing from typical commercial induction cooktops that depend on open-loop controls and lack temperature sensors.